 However, Volt is clearly taking the time to nail its product rollout.
 While you can now sign up for the Volt Savings Account, if you’re the kind of person who likes to be able to manage their bank account, credit card, home loan and any other financial products through the same bank then Volt may not be the bank for you, at least, not just yet.

-If you join the Volt Bank early adopters waiting list, you’ll be able to sign up for the Volt Savings Account and Volt App in no time.
+If you sign up to the Volt Bank early adopters waiting list, you’ll be able to open a Volt Savings Account and Volt App in no time.
 Simply head over to their website and input your name and email address, then Volt will send you an email with a link to their app in either the Apple App Store or Google Play Store (depending on your phone).

 Once you've downloaded the app you'll be able to sign up to an account, but you may need to supply a few personal details including identification (e.g. your passport, drivers licence, medicare card etc.) as well as your tax file number.